Azure Machine Learning in VS Code

 The Azure Machine Learning extension cross-references all values with resources in your default workspace.
 If the extension detects an incorrectly specified resource or missing property, an inline error is displayed.

-As you begin working with resources, the Azure Machine Learning extension is able to inspect the specification files and uses the default workspace you've specified to provide autocompletion support for resources in that workspace.
+As you begin working with resources, you'll find that the Azure Machine Learning extension can inspect the specification files.
+The extension uses the default workspace you've specified to provide autocompletion support for resources in that workspace.

 Train machine learning models

 In Azure Machine Learning, you can use popular frameworks for training machine learning models such as scikit-learn, PyTorch, TensorFlow, and many more.
-The Azure Machine Learning extension makes it easy to submit and track the lifecycle of those models.
+The extension makes it easy to submit and track the lifecycle of those models.

 For more information, see the train a machine learning model tutorial.